Bernd Dürnberger

-Bernhard "Bernd" Dürnberger (born 17 September 1953 in Kirchanschöring) is a former German football player.
+Bernhard "Bernd" Dürnberger (born 17 September 1953) is a German former professional footballer.
 A defensive midfielder, he played for thirteen seasons with Bayern Munich, from 1972 to 1985, winning eleven major trophies.
 Thus, together with Heinz Stuy, the goalkeeper of the golden era of AFC Ajax, he holds the record for being the player having won the most major club titles without having ever played for the national team of his country.
 He played in a total of 375 Bundesliga games and scored 38 goals.
 He never earned an international cap at senior level but appeared 78 times (9 goals) in the European cup competitions for Bayern Munich.